It Seems So Silly

 How can this be turned from an icky incident into something we can laugh about later.
 Instead of focusing on him and how COULD HE say that to me?! (which I totally did), I could focus (which I did later) on what I was feeling on the surface, and below the surface.
 I could try to take really good care of myself by getting to know exactly how and why I was hurting and what that had to do with ME.

 Taking him out of the equation turns out to be a great idea.
 Why?
-Because my unsuspecting, kind, generous husband does not begrudge me anything.
+Because in reality my unsuspecting, kind, generous husband does not begrudge me anything.
 He is not an artist at knowing exactly what to say at all times in exactly the right way.
 But the truth is, he loves me, and if I want the stupid fancy drink, he wants me to have it, and enjoy it, and even have another if I like.
 He may not want one himself.
 Or he may think they’re stupid.
 He may think there are a million better ways to spend a few bucks (like on an overpriced, decadent dessert), but ultimately he really doesn’t care much at all about the whole subject.
 In truth, he spent zero time thinking about my drink and tons of time thinking about the dessert menu.
 (Tons)

 So back to pretending this wonderful man doesn’t exist: